Delivery Driver Performance Evaluation: Top Delivery Metrics You Must Consider

 With proper attention given to individual workforce members, you’ll create a strong team of experts to help you achieve your business delivery goals and deliver the best-in-class delivery experience.

-But if you want to achieve these benefits, you need to perform regular delivery driver performance checks using the key performance indicators for better results because delivery performance affects revenue of the business.
+But if you want to achieve these benefits, you need to perform regular delivery driver performance checks using the key performance indicators for better results because delivery performance affects business revenue.

 So, let’s go through the top KPIs to measure the delivery performance of your courier drivers or truck drivers.